-- Any unresolved disputes arising out of these by-laws shall be referred to the Sydney Northern Districts Table Tennis Association (SNDTTA) Committee for determination.
+1. Any unresolved disputes arising out of these by-laws shall be referred to the Sydney Northern Districts Table Tennis Association (SNDTTA) Committee for determination.
 If there is a dispute during a game, the players themselves must not argue between themselves.
 Play must be continuous as per the ITTF rules.
 The matter must be referred to the umpire for a ‘quick’ resolution so as not to disadvantage any of the players.
 If the dispute cannot be reasonably resolved at the time, play should continue according to the umpire’s direction and subsequently the matter referred to the SNDTTA Committee in writing.

-- Unless superseded by any SNDTTA rules set out below, the ‘ITTF Laws of Table Tennis’ and ‘ITTF Regulations for International Competitions’, shall apply to matches played in Interclub Competitions and our District Championships.
+2.Unless superseded by any SNDTTA rules set out below, the ‘ITTF Laws of Table Tennis’ and ‘ITTF Regulations for International Competitions’, shall apply to matches played in Interclub Competitions and our District Championships.

 The above composition is the ideal situation, but as SNDTTA does not wish to unreasonably restrict team entries from clubs, there will be some flexibility after consultation with the SNDTTA committee.
 Accordingly where a club wishes to introduce a higher graded player into a lower division, fully completed team entries must be submitted to the SNDTTA at least one week earlier than the usual closing date to give the committee time to assess and comment upon a teams’ player composition.

-- Video and Recording.
+5. Video and Recording.
 Permission is required from player/s of a match before any recording is allowed.
 Permission is also required as to whether the video/recording will be shared in any social media.

-- Grading.
+6. Grading.
 Will be done as soon as possible after the previous interclub competition has finished and sent out to all clubs in sufficient time for them to select their desired composition of players in a team.
 Once the draw has been done, players’ grade will remain the same for the duration of that competition; however new players coming into the event may need to be regraded if it turns out they are significantly wrongly graded.
 Clubs should endeavour to make up teams for each division according to various players’ grading and ONLY introduce lower graded player/s to the higher division to make up the required number.

-- Order of Play and Doubles combinations.Order of Play.
+Order of Play.
 Upon arrival at a venue and in conjunction with the opposing captain, the visiting captain must decide and schedule his/her three singles players who are to play in this match.
 Once this has been determined the order must stand and cannot be changed.
-Doubles combinations are likewise determined.
+Doubles combinations can be determined after the game starts.
 If through some unforeseen circumstances a previously nominated player cannot start to play (i.e. has not arrived at the venue; or is taken ill before playing in any match), then a change can be made provided the opposing captain gives his/her approval to such a change.